 - An attempt for conciliation/amicable settlement, before filing a claim before the court, is mandatory.

-- The labor office is the administrative institution before which all labor-related disputes begin.
+- The labor office is the administrative institution before which all labor-related disputes are presented.

-- The Patents and Industrial Designs Law No. 132 of 1949 allows inventors to obtain patent protection for 20 years from the date of application.
+- The Patents and Industrial Designs Law No. 132 of 1949 allows inventors to obtain patent protection for 20 years from the date of application in Egypt.

 - Egypt is a member of the World Intellectual Property Organization (WIPO) and is signatory to the Paris Convention, Madrid Convention and the Berne Convention.